18 things to know about the 2018 Winter Olympics

 Here are 18 things to know about the Games:

-1. The Olympic flame will begin making its way around South Korea this week.
+1. The Olympic flame has started making its way around South Korea.

 The relay's theme is “Let Everyone Shine,” and about 7,500 torchbearers will participate.